tc39/proposal-async-context/README.md

 })();
 ```

+> Note: There are controversial thought on the dynamic scoping and AsyncLocal,
+> checkout [SCOPING.md][] for more details.

 The optional `valueChangedListener` will be called each time the value in the
 current async flow has been updated by explicit `AsyncLocal.setValue` call.
 It
 can be treated as a property setter of an object.